dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 In the following steps we assume that you have already [collected the developer and airdrop principals and chosen the initial SNS parameters in a .yaml file](predeployment.md).
+We assume that you have one developer principal that is compatible with both dfx and SNS quill <!-- TODO: explain what this means and link to where explained--> that you will use for the following steps.
 We also recommend that before following these steps and launch an SNS in production, you have [tested the SNS](local-testing.md).